narekmarkosyan/yii-html-cache/README.md

 # Settings

 * **lifeTime** - lifetime of generated cache in seconds. _Default: 1 day_
-* **extra_params** - parameters in controller that can affects on your final HTML.
-For example if you have action with product description and it variate for different `id_product` add `extra_params => array('id_product')` to configs
+* **extra_params** - parameters in controller that can affect your final HTML.
+For example, if you have an action with product description and it variates for different `id_product`, add `extra_params => array('id_product')` to configs
 * **disabled** - `true` if disabled, `false` if enabled. _Default: false_
-* **excluded_actions** - Actions list what don't need to be cached in `array('controller_id'=> array('action1', 'action2'))` format.
+* **excluded_actions** - Actions list that doesn't need to be cached in `array('controller_id'=> array('action1', 'action2'))` format.
-* **excluded_params** - Params list what don't need to be cached if exists and equal to exact value.
-If value not set then checking to not be a false.
+* **excluded_params** - Params list that doesn't need to be cached if they exist and are equal to exact value.
+If value not set then checking should not be a false.

 > NOTE 1: in `excluded_params` you need to store Controller variables, not `$_GET/$_POST/$_REQUEST` variables

-> NOTE 2: you can add excluded action or parameter from controller by calling `excludeActions` and `excludeParams` methds.
-See **Additional functionality** section
+> NOTE 2: you can add excluded action or parameter from controller by calling `excludeActions` and `excludeParams` methods.
+See **Additional features** section

-# Additional functionality
+# Additional features

-There is a few additional methods you can use in your controller.
+There are few additional methods you can use in your controller.

 ## directReplace

-If you have some parts in your HTML what need to be loaded dynamicly in cache you can use placeholders in view and then replace it with `directReplace` method.
+If you have some parts in your HTML that need to be loaded dynamically in cache you can use placeholders in view and then replace them with `directReplace` method.

 ### Params

-There are two posibilities for parameters
+There are two ways for parameters

-* string `$replace_key` - key what need to be replaced
+* string `$replace_key` - key that needs to be replaced
-* string `$value` - HTML part what need to be placed instead of placeholder
+* string `$value` - HTML part that needs to be placed instead of placeholder

 **OR**